12 Project timeline (Gantt chart)

 When you select a label that contains a date field, or select a date field within a label, the date format control appears in the floating toolbar.
 It works similar to the number format control (see Number format).

 The dropdown menu facilitates one-click selection of the most commonly used date formats.
-Its contents depends on the feature that is selected, e.g., each scale offers a different set of predefined date formats.
+Its contents depend on the feature that is selected, e.g., each scale offers a different set of predefined date formats.

 The edit box reflects the current setting and allows entering of arbitrary date formatting.
 The format codes used by Excel and Graph are supported, and some more codes were added for the particular purposes of the project timeline (see table below).
 Also, up to four of your most recently used custom formattings are available in the dropdown box.

 Date format codes are case-insensitive.
 You can insert a line break with the backslash character \.